-In May, 2018, the Ontario Municipal Water Association sent emails to all four main political parties in the upcoming provincial election.
-We asked them to answer several questions related to their party’s policies regarding water and infrastructure, in order to better educate our members for the election.
+In March 2022, the OMWA sent emails to all four main political parties in the upcoming provincial election.
+We asked them to answer several questions related to their party’s policies regarding water in order to better educate our members for the election.

 Here is what the OMWA asked: